See How They Run (2022 film): Plot

-Stoppard and Stalker attend a performance of The Mousetrap, during which Mervyn, Woolf, Dennis, Gio and Stoppard leave the auditorium; Stalker soon follows after watching Stoppard retrieve his gloves.
+Stoppard and Stalker attend a performance of The Mousetrap, during which Mervyn, Woolf, Dennis, Gio, and Stoppard leave the auditorium; Stalker soon follows after watching Stoppard retrieve his gloves.
 In the foyer, Mervyn is strangled to death by a gloved figure.
 Stalker spots Stoppard kneeling over the body and gives chase, knocking him unconscious with a snow shovel.

 Stoppard awakens in a cell, and Stalker and Scott accuse him of carrying out the murders.
 Stalker has summoned Joyce, the mother of Köpernick's son, but she is not Stoppard's ex-wife, exonerating him.
 Stalker escorts Joyce and her son home, and Joyce mentions overhearing a man with a "village idiot" accent.
 Reading through Mervyn's research on The Mousetrap, Stoppard realises the identity of the killer and races to the suspect's apartment, where Stalker has already burst inside and found the necessary evidence: the killer is Dennis.

-Attenborough, Sim, Woolf, Ann, Spencer and her elderly mother arrive at the home of Agatha Christie in Wallingford, Berkshire, having received invitations to dinner.
+Attenborough, Sim, Woolf, Ann, Spencer, and her elderly mother arrive at the home of Agatha Christie in Wallingford, Berkshire, having received invitations to dinner.
 The butler Fellowes is perplexed by their arrival, but Christie's husband, Max Mallowan, allows them inside.
-The group are held at gunpoint by Dennis, whom Spencer's mother recognises as Dennis Corrigan, an abused child whose brother's death inspired the plot of The Mousetrap.
+The group is held at gunpoint by Dennis, whom Spencer's mother recognises as Dennis Corrigan, an abused child whose brother's death inspired the plot of The Mousetrap.
 Dennis explains that he killed Köpernick and Mervyn in an attempt to stop the play and its adaptation, disgusted by the exploitation of his brother's tragedy for entertainment.

 Having forged the invitations to lure everyone together, Dennis has captured Edana, mistaking her for Christie.
 Christie enters with tea, including a poisoned cup for Dennis which Fellowes inadvertently drinks instead.
 An armed Stoppard arrives and a shootout ensues; Sim distracts Dennis with a molotov cocktail, and Stalker nearly takes a bullet to save Stoppard, matching Köpernick's story pitch, before Agatha dispatches Dennis with a shovel.
 It is revealed that the bullet did, in fact, hit Stoppard, though the shot was not fatal.

-Some time later, Stalker passes her sergeant's exams and a recovering Stoppard receives the King's Police and Fire Services Medal, and they attend another performance of The Mousetrap together.
+Sometime later, Stalker passes her sergeant's exams and a recovering Stoppard receives the King's Police and Fire Services Medal, and they attend another performance of The Mousetrap together.
+At the very end of the film, Stoppard turns to the camera and asks the audience to keep the identity of the killer a secret, as happens at the end of the actual play The Mousetrap.